yobbel/yobbel/README.md

 - 👋 Hi, I’m @yobbel
 - 👀 I’m interested in Gaming, Pen&Paper and now Coding.
-- 🌱 I’m currently learning 'js', 'reactjs' and a bit of 'html'.
+- 🌱 I’m currently learning 'js', 'reactjs' and a bit of 'html/css'.
 Maybe also gonna look a bit into python.
 Looking forward to gain knowledge and get better at coding.

 <!---